 I came up with about fifty fun flavor ideas, but eventually pared myself down to just three.
-I'd bought three types of paper straws from Shop Sweet Lulu, and decided it would be easiest for all concerned if I made each straw color a different flavor.
+I had a bunch of pretty paper straws, and decided it would be easiest for all concerned if I made each straw color a different flavor.

 How to Make Mixie Sticks Hot Cocoa Flavor Mix-Ins

 1) Choose your flavors.
 There are so many fun possibilities out there!